Definition of Fibroadenoma

-Small fibroadenomas that are tender, associated with skin changes, have irregular borders on ultrasonography or identified in women who are older than 35 years of age and who have family history of breast cancer should be excised to lower the risk of cancer misdiagnosis.
+Small fibroadenomas that are tender, associated with skin changes, have irregular borders on ultrasonography or identified in women who are older than 35 years of age and who have a family history of breast cancer, should be excised to lower the risk of cancer misdiagnosis.

 Patients with giant fibroadenomas can develop breast asymmetry after the excision of the tumor.
 Whether to go for reconstructive breast surgery right after the excision of the giant fibroadenoma or to wait is still under debate.

 For unknown reasons, the affected breast tends to grow in size after the excision of the fibroadenoma and can become larger than the unaffected breast.
 Early correction of breast asymmetry can result in one breast that is significantly larger than the other in the long-term, and the patient could eventually need another reconstructive surgery in the future.